elastx/elx-docs/content/en/docs/mail-relay/overview.md

 - [Cloudflare - What is a DNS DKIM record?](https://www.cloudflare.com/learning/dns/dns-records/dns-dkim-record/)
 - [Cloudflare - What is a DNS SPF record?](https://www.cloudflare.com/learning/dns/dns-records/dns-spf-record/)

-## Limited DKIM support
+## Options for DKIM support

-At this time the Elastx Mail Relay service does not sign emails with DKIM.
+Either you let Elastx handle DKIM signing or you make sure emails are signed with DKIM before they are passed to the Elastx Mail Relay service.

-If you want to use DKIM you will need to ensure the emails are signed (have a DKIM header) before being passed on to the Elastx Mail Relay service.
+If you let Elastx handle DKIM signing, you will be provided a value for the DKIM DNS record that you need to set for the domain you are sending emails from.

 ## Configuration